jeubank2-x/NCState_TransferPortalProject/README.md

 - 04_team_fit — NC State system fit scoring
 - 05_output — Final recruiting board and HTML report

+## Methodology & Weight Decisions

+**Defensive Weight (40%)**
+Coach Gainey posted top 3 national defensive efficiency ratings in all 3 years as coordinator at Tennessee.
+This roster needs to be built around that identity first.

+**Positional Need (20%)**
+NC State has one true center in Kyle Evans and limited SF depth behind Paul McNeil and RJ Keene.
+The model automatically prioritizes players at positions of greatest need.

+**Offensive Weight (20%)**
+Coach Driscoll built a national identity at UNF around pace and 3-point shooting.
+Offensive fit matters but comes second to defensive identity.

+**3PT Tendency (10%)**
+Weighted lower because the current roster already has strong 3PT shooters in Hammond (39.3%), Yalaho (39.8%), and McNeil (42.7%).
+New additions do not need to fill that role.

+**Competition Adjustment (10%)**
+Players from stronger conferences get a boost.
+ACC readiness matters when evaluating portal targets.

+## Data Limitations
+Model accuracy would improve with access to shot type data, NIL valuations, and direct collaboration with coaching staff on system priorities and roster vision.

 ## Output
 A position-by-position recruiting board scored and ranked specifically for NC STATE.